Cybecho/Windows_Setting_dotfiles/README.md

 I think it's pretty good.

 I'll leave a link to my git repository for the powerToys and GlazeWM configuration files.

-But the description of this repository is probably in Korean.

-Make sure to use Google Translate.
 ```

 ```